delta-papa/stn/README.md

  ```
 This shows that for each folder, there exists sub-directories for the human annotated masks called 'masks' and corresponding MRI 2D slices called 'slices'.
 Furthermore, each of those sub-directories have a left_stn and right_stn sub-directory.

+## Model

+I have developed a customizable 2D U-Net model that takes in a single 40x40 MRI image slice and then segments the STN from that slice.
+The model is defined in the file unet.py.

 ## Training